mathiasmantelli/awesome-mobile-robotics/README.md

 * [Linguee](http://linguee.com/) **| Dictionary and translator (with context)**
 * [Macmillan Dictionary](https://www.macmillandictionary.com/us) **| English dictionary with synonyms, examples and translation**
 * [Academic Phrasebank](http://www.phrasebank.manchester.ac.uk/) **| A general resource for academic writers**
-* [SkELL](https://skell.sketchengine.co.uk/run.cgi/skell) **| A state-of-the-art cloud tool for building, managing and exploring large text collections in dozens of languages**
+* [SkELL](https://skell.sketchengine.co.uk/run.cgi/skell) **| A state-of-the-art cloud tool for building, managing, and exploring large text collections in dozens of languages**
 * [collocaid](https://www.collocaid.uk/) **| A project that focuses on the development of a text-editing tool to help writers with collocations**
 * [Sketch Engine](https://www.sketchengine.eu/) **| It's the ultimate tool to explore how language works**
 * [Thesaurus](https://www.thesaurus.com/) **| A source of synonym suggestions**